StackVista/stackstate-docs/stackpacks/integrations/apache-tomcat.md

             metric_type: counter
 ```

-For the case above, the metric aliases specified become the metric name in StackState.
+For the case above, the metric aliases specified become the metric name in Rancher Observability.
 Also, the metric type can be specified as a gauge or counter.
 If you choose counter, a rate per second is computed for this metric.

 * A list of attributes names: